 She scrambled to her feet.
 Spotting the gun, she quickly snatched it off the floor.
 She swiveled the thing around, knowing damn well the creatures were no threat to her inside the cages.

 George’s voice then echoed through the room.
-“I do quite like you Marissa, so I hope you do well.”
+“I do quite like you Marissa, and I’m sure Sehjada would love to see you soon.
+So, I hope you do well.”
 Marissa looked back at him, eyes wide with fear.
 “See you in a week.”

 The room went pitch black, and one of the many cages opened.